-The Company has assessed that no further liability arises under IFRIC 14 IAS 19 - The Limit on a Defined Benefit Asset, Minimum Funding Requirements and their Interaction.
+The Company has assessed that no further liability arises and a surplus can be recognised under IFRIC 14 IAS 19 - The Limit on a Defined Benefit Asset, Minimum Funding Requirements and their Interaction.
 This conclusion was reached because the trustees of the Funds do not have a unilateral power to wind up the Funds and the Funds' rules allow the Company an unconditional right to a refund assuming the gradual settlement of plan liabilities over time until all members have left the Funds.